symfony/symfony-docs/components/event_dispatcher/container_aware_dispatcher.rst

 The *Container Aware Event Dispatcher* can either load specified services directly, or services that implement :class:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface`.

-The following examples assume the DIC has been loaded with any services that are mentioned.
+The following examples assume the service container has been loaded with any services that are mentioned.

 .. note::

-    Services must be marked as public in the DIC.
+    Services must be marked as public in the container.

 Adding Services
 ~~~~~~~~~~~~~~~